mayfair, london (an insider’s guide)

 The storefront of Geo F. Trumper, a men’s barber and perfumer established in 1875.
 Photo: Penguin’s Egg Photo

-mayfair’s art galleries and museums
+Mayfair’s art galleries and museums

 As an area synonymous with sophistication, it follows that Mayfair would have a vibrant art scene and is home to a multitude of prestigious art galleries.
 Visitors can explore a diverse array of modern and contemporary art, perusing the likes of Gagosian, White Cube, and Hauser & Wirth – world-leading contemporary galleries from both established and emerging artists.
 For lovers of classical art, the Royal Academy of Arts and the Wallace Collection exhibit masterpieces from renowned artists.
 Mayfair’s art galleries attract collectors, art enthusiasts, and visitors seeking cultural experiences, making it a must-visit destination for art lovers in London.

-It’s almost impossible to try and condense the banquet of delicious fare found within Mayfair village into a short paragraph.
-Whether you’re looking for gourmet feasts, light bites or on-the-goodness, every kind of cuisine is on offer – from the archetypal British staple of fish and chips from the Mayfair Chippy to the acclaimed BiBi Restaurant rethinking Indian cuisine, or the fresh, timeless tang of Bentley’s Oyster Bar.
-You can find out more about the best places to eat in Mayfair here.
+Whether you’re looking for gourmet feasts, light bites or on-the-go goodness, every kind of cuisine is on offer in Mayfair.
+From the archetypal British staple of fish and chips at the Mayfair Chippy to the fresh, timeless tang of Bentley’s Oyster Bar, the neighbourhood caters to every appetite and occasion.

 Where to stay in Mayfair?

-Mayfair village has something for everyone
+Mayfair village has something

 Mayfair village has something for everyone.
 It’s why we love living in Mayfair – all the charm of English village life found within the heart of central London.
 Bordered by three leafy Royal Parks, Mayfair offers a unique blend of tranquillity and luxury, with designer boutiques, fine dining and art galleries.
 Step beyond and you’re back in our vibrant, bustling city with everything at your fingertips for the most modern cosmopolitan experience.